tankengrayan659-l/skills/CONTRIBUTING.md

 ## Our Contribution Policy

-At this time, **we are not accepting external pull requests or code contributions.** To ensure the technical accuracy, security, and architectural alignment of the guidance provided here, all Agent Skills must undergo a rigorous internal verification and approval process by Google teams.
+At this time, **we are accepting external pull requests or code contributions.** To ensure the technical accuracy, security, and architectural alignment of the guidance provided here, all Agent Skills must undergo a rigorous internal verification and approval process by Google teams.

 ## How You Can Help

-While we do not accept direct code contributions, your feedback is invaluable for improving the quality of these skills: * **Report Issues:** If you find a bug, an outdated SDK pattern, or a security anti-pattern in a skill, please [open an issue](https://github.com/google/skills/issues). * **Request New
+While we accept direct code contributions, your feedback is valuable for improving the quality of these skills: * **Report Issues:** If you find a bug, an outdated SDK pattern, or a security anti-pattern in a skill, please [open an issue](https://github.com/google/skills/issues). * **Request New